microsoft/appcenter-sdk-android/README.md

     }
     ```

-* In the same file, include the dependencies that you want in your project.
+2. In the same file, include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-If you would want to use both Analytics and Errors, add the following lines:
+If you would want to use both Analytics and Error Reporting, add the following lines:

     ```groovy
     dependencies {